Jbleezy/BO2-Reimagined/README.md

 * Survival: removed Galvaknuckles wallbuy
 * Grief: removed player spawns near gate

-#### Bus Depot
+#### Town
-* Lava in starting area activates immediately
-* Power doors open when door is opened
-* Lava pit is accessible
+* Moved Quick Revive to Stamin-Up's location on Town
+* Moved Stamin-Up to its location on Tranzit
+* Moved Tombstone Soda to the laundry room front door
+* Grief: added Tombstone Soda

 ### Die Rise
 * Zombies no longer spawn in the Upper Blue Highrise zone when in the Trample Steam zone